Paras-Roy/Team_Gatiman/README.md

 - **Flask**: Powers the backend of our application, handling data processing and serving API endpoints.

 - **Node.js**: Used for server-side scripting and for managing dependencies.

+- **Ai4Bharat**: Leveraged for specialized AI and NLP capabilities tailored to Indian languages and regional media analysis.

 ## Data Aggregation & Department Categorization